pappasam/npd/c1_intro_programming/assignments/a1_complete_vimtutor.md

     sudo apt-get install vim

-Vimtutor should also be accessible at this point, seek assistance from the instructor otherwise.
+Vimtutor should also be accessible at this point, if you attempt to start it and see an error instead then try googling the text of the error and seeing if anybody online has encountered the same issue.
+If you can't find instructions to fix the issue seek assistance from the instructor

 ## Assignment

-Run the following command to start
+Run the following command to start:

     vimtutor

-Follow the instructions in the file
+Follow the instructions in the file to practice essential vim commands.
+When you have completed the exercise you can write the completed vimtutor file to your home directory or simply demonstrate to the instructor.